 A decade or more, Vaughn Lowery became notable when he appeared in Kmart’s smash commercial – Joe Boxer.It helped the retailer roughly sell 20 million dollars per week.
 By becoming an exclusive spokesperson, he appeared with Leeza Gibbons on Extra, Katie Couric on Today Show, and Jay Leno on The Tonight Show.

-The Detroit native embarked on an acting and modeling career during a trip to New York City when renowned make-up artist Sam Fine set him up with a fashion photographer, Fadil Berisha.
-Before his appearance as “Joe Boxer,” Vaughn worked as a successful print model for such companies as Gap, Target, Skechers, Old Navy, Bath & Body Works Fragrance, Nordstrom, and Marc Ecko.
-He also worked as a runway model for Tommy Hilfiger, Phat Farm, and Karl Kani.
-He has graced the pages of FHM (SA), URB Magazine, and Glamour.
+At the culmination of college, he relocated to New York City; and thus, Vaughn began a career as an actor and model.
+It was there where celebrity makeup artist Sam Fine set him up with a fashion photographer, Fadil Berisha.
+Above Joe Boxer, he worked as a successful print model for many companies such as GAP, Old Navy, as well as a runway model for Tommy Hilfiger, Phat Farm, and Karl Kani.
+He has graced the pages of Elle, Cosmopolitan and Glamour.
+Additionally, he flipped the Houston Chronicle.